This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 6. Absence of an Accelerator Can Stop Your Compost Tumbler Warm

-Your rotary compost bin is not getting hot due to the lack of a compost accelerator.
+Your rotary compost bin is not getting hot due to lacking a compost accelerator.
 To increase efficiency and ensure your compost tumbler does get hot, you should complement the container full of a material mix with a compost accelerator.
 The primary objective of having an accelerator in the bin material is to intensify microbial actions in the dung.

 Accelerators can be purchased or can even be from ingredients you already possess.
 Add part of a premade compost from an earlier batch, worm castings, garden soil, urine, or high-nitrogen teas to start the process.